gorgin-dev/coturn/README.md

 I'll give you more details in following steps:

-## 1- install docker and docker-compose
+## 1- Install docker and docker-compose
 if you don't know how to install docker and docker-compose follow this link for ubuntu: https://docs.docker.com/engine/install/ubuntu